 End of life care in the United Kingdom and Japan - intersections in culture, practice and policy

-- To identify key thematic areas of difference and commonality in end of life issues relating to Japan and the United Kingdom, through three work streams focused on: culture, practice and policy, and paying special attention to the conceptual problems of comparison.
-This will provide us with the knowledge to shape a new agenda for social science research on end of life care in the two countries.
+1. To identify key thematic areas of difference and commonality in end of life issues relating to Japan and the United Kingdom, through three work streams focused on: culture, practice and policy, and paying special attention to the conceptual problems of comparison, providing us with the knowledge to shape a new agenda for social science research on end of life care in the two countries.

-- To facilitate face to face meetings between the participants and also develop an active online and digital forum for the sharing of ideas and the development of collaborative work between team members.
-This will enable us to build capacity for future working.
+2. To facilitate face to face meetings between the participants and also develop an active online and digital forum for the sharing of ideas and the development of collaborative work between team members, enabling us to build capacity for future working.

-- To create an outward facing presence through a website and the active use of social media platforms, thereby building a wider community of interest around the project and establishing robust pathways to impact.
-This will enable us to identify key stakeholders to engage as users and co-producers of future
+3. To create an outward facing presence through a website and the active use of social media platforms, thereby building a wider community of interest around the project and establishing robust pathways to impact, helping us to identify key stakeholders to engage as users and co-producers of future research.

 Given the nature of our project, our questions are part methodological, and part substantive.
 They are also closely tied to our stated objectives.

 - How do methods, disciplinary perspectives, priority topics and the grouping and organisation of end of life research reflect shared or divergent approaches in the UK and Japan?